-When someone checks your credit, it leaves a mark.
+When someone checks your credit, it can leave a record.
 But not all marks are the same — and knowing the difference can save you a lot of unnecessary worry.

 A soft inquiry is a look, not a touch.
 It doesn’t affect your score.

-A hard inquiry means you applied for something.
+A hard inquiry usually means you applied for credit.
 It can affect your score — but usually less than people think, and only for a short time.

 No. This is one of the most common credit myths out there.

 Handing over your Social Security Number doesn’t determine the inquiry type.
-It’s just how the bureau pulls the right file.
+It’s one way the bureau pulls the right file.
 What matters is what you’re applying for.
 A landlord asks for your SSN — still a soft.
 A lender asks for your SSN on a loan application — hard.
 Same number, completely different outcome.

 | Situation | Inquiry Type | Notes |